chris-creditdesign/india-population-map/README.md

 # India population map
-Popolation density by district 2011 census
+Population density by district.
-Info graphic for @naturenews
+Infographic for @naturenews

 ## In order to aquire the data